Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: for some higher-dimensional families

-\begin{cor} Let $W_\Lambda$ be a reflection group acting on $\mathbb H^n$ with $n\le 4$ such that the fundamental domain is a finite volume non-compact simplex, and $\Lambda$ is the Dynkin diagram.
+\begin{cor} Let $W_\Lambda$ be a reflection group acting on $\mathbb H^n$ with $n\le 4$ such that the fundamental domain is a finite volume non-compact simplex, and $\Lambda$ is the Coxeter diagram.
 Then the $K(\pi,1)$-conjecture holds for $A_\Lambda$. \end{cor}